wp-plugins/wp-google-maps/readme.txt

 == Upgrade Notice ==

+= 6.1.5 =
+We no longer support timthumb and we have opted to remove it from WP Google Maps.
+Please update to 6.1.5 to ensure the removal of the timthumb script.

 = 6.0.27 =
 Please upgrade your version of WP Google Maps to version 6.0.27 as it includes multiple security improvements.

 == Changelog ==

+= 6.1.5 - 2015-03-16 - High priority =
+* Timthumb removed
+* New support page added
+* You can now restrict your store locator search by a specific country
+* Bug fix in map editor
+* SSL bug fix
+* Usability improvements when right clicking to add a marker on the map.
+* Russian, Lithuanian and Portuguese translations added

 = 6.1.4 2015-02-13 Medium priority =
 * Safari bug fix